 Intensive Outpatient Program (IOP) for Addiction Recovery

-Most clients attend group sessions in the iThrive Recovery program four times each week with individual and/or conjoint sessions provided regularly.
-We use evidence-based treatments including Cognitive-Behavioral Therapy (CBT), Mindfulness-based Relapse Prevention, and DBT skill-building.
+Clients attend group sessions in the iThrive Recovery program four times each week.
+Individual and/or conjoint sessions are provided regularly.
+Evidence-based treatments including Cognitive-Behavioral Therapy (CBT), Mindfulness-based Relapse Prevention, and DBT skill-building—in addition to trauma-informed counseling—are provided to arrest the disease process and help move clients forward in their recovery and healing.

 Program lengths are tailored to each person.
 Research indicates that a minimum of 12 weeks of treatment is recommended to reach optimal benefit.